encjacom/serializer/README.md

 #### main features:
 - work recursively up to 50 nested objects/arrays
 - handling \DateTime objects
-- implement Java style naming convention.
+- support for camelCase and snake_case naming convention.

 <a name="installation"></a>
 ## Installation